These days, the question should no longer be “why should we release singles” but “how to release singles in the most effective way possible.”

 Time to upload songs, videos and whatever else for distribution.
 This should be fairly painless if did your job in the preparation faze.

-For my song files, I use Bandcamp as my main store where I try to send the bulk of my traffic on release day but I also use CDBaby for distribution to iTunes, Spotify, Amazon, MOG, Google Play, etc. I just have been using them for awhile now, am comfortable with them and they do a nice job keeping track of where the money is coming from.
-There is also TuneCore and an even cheaper service that recently came out (sorry but the name is escaping at the moment – smoked a little to much hookah over the years I guess.. do you know what I’m talking about?
-If so, let us know in the comments).
+For my song files, I use Bandcamp as my main store where I try to send the bulk of my traffic on release day but I also use CDBaby for distribution to iTunes, Spotify, Amazon, MOG, Google Play, etc. I just have been using them for awhile now, am comfortable with them and they do a nice job keeping track of where the money is coming from (but they're price seem to keep going up and up).
+There is also Tunecore and another more inexpensive service I've been hearing good things about called Songcast.

 For videos, I currently just use YouTube.
 In the past I’ve added videos to other sites like Vimeo and have used use a video distribution service like OneLoad too.
 Just takes more time and I am only a one man operation.
 For now, I get enough bang for my buck on YouTube.
 Really depends on how much time you have and what sort of presence you will have on the other platforms.